subvertnormality/mosaic/README.md

 ![Channel clocks and swing page](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_clocks.png)

-On page 3 choose from the 16 quantizers.
-The layout is straightforward: the left indicates the root note, center introduces the scale type, and the right selects the scale's degree.
+On page 3 assign a chord or scale to one of the 16 scale slots that are selectable on the grid.
+The layout on the norns screen is straightforward: the left indicates the root note, the center is the scale type, and the right selects the scale's degree.
 Change between options with E2 and fine-tune with E3.
-The change the scale, use the scale grid keys.
+To change the selected scale slot, use the scale grid keys.

 ![Channel quantiser config](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/UI/channel_edit_quantiser.png)